ShawonAshraf/star-cineplex-scraper/README.md

-# showkokhon-scrapper
+# showkokhon-scraper
-> Web scrapping and selenium vodoo magic.
+> Web scraping and selenium vodoo magic.

 Scraps movie show times from Star Cineplex website and writes them to a `JSON` file.